 A Native American word suspected to mean “where the mountains meet the sea,” Topanga was the ancestral home of the Chumash and Tongva tribes.
 Their stone mortars can still be found carved into the bedrock today.
 In the 1920s, it became a favorite weekend retreat for Hollywood stars, many of whom kept vacation homes secluded in the mountains with not a neighbor in sight.
 With median home prices just south of $1.9 million at just under $850 a square foot, lovers of nature and seclusion can follow in their footsteps.

-In the 1950s and 1960s, Topanga became ground-zero of a Bohemian cultural revolution.
+In the 1950s and 1960s, Topanga became ground-zero for a Bohemian cultural revolution.
 An informal artist colony, founded by folk singer Woody Guthrie and a blacklisted screenwriter, became a hotbed of counterculture and creativity.
 The legacy lives on today as the Will Greer Theatricum Botanicum, a theater that produces plays from Shakespeare to world-premieres, as well as musical performances.
 It also lives in the myriad festivals that liven up the canyon every year—Topanga Days, the Topanga Film Festival, Reggae on the Mountain, and many others.

 Get away from it all with a secluded, sumptuous home in the hills of Topanga.
 It’s like LA never even happened.